 Vehicles are prohibited, other than for funeral corteges or contractor access.

-Single or double depth plots are available for full burials.
+West Rainton Cemetery provides single or double depth plots for full burials and plots exclusively for cremated remains.
 A double depth plot provides space for two burials and is the choice when partners wish to be buried together.

 Arranging a burial